 In 2004, the major credit card companies, along with payment services, created the Payment Card Industry Security Standards Council (PCI SSC).
 They came up with 12 requirements for all merchants that accept card payments to implement to ensure they are protecting sensitive cardholder data.
 The PCI standards are thorough and cover not just the security of data during transmission, but also when it's being stored and verified.

-PCI matters to all merchants that accept card payments, as well as every other entity in the payments ecosystem.
+PCI matters to all merchants that accept card payments, as well as every other entity in the payments industry.
 Achieving and maintaining compliance is not a one-time event, but instead requires ongoing due diligence.
 Not adhering to PCI mandates exposes a merchant to the risk of a card data breach, which can be devastating and diminishes the credibility of other online transactions.

 Encrypt all transactions